Sullivan Center: Later modifications

+19th and 20th centuries

-In November 1897, of Schlesinger & Mayer opened a pedestrian bridge connecting its second floor to the Madison/Wabash elevated (train) station behind it amid much controversy.
+In November 1897, Schlesinger & Mayer opened a pedestrian bridge connecting its second floor to the Madison/Wabash elevated (train) station behind it amid much controversy.
 The city had ordered work on the bridge to stop on Saturday, November 20, but overnight 200 workmen completed the bridge in secret, and it opened the next day, as a fait accompli.
 It would prove to make the store identifiable from far away.
 This bridge too was covered in elaborate metalwork and provided a sense of special entry to those who used it.

 In May 1904 Harry Selfridge, the founder of London's Selfridges, bought the building, and operated his store H. G. Selfridge & Co. there briefly with a grand opening in mid-June, but only two months later, in mid-August 1904, sold it to Carson Pirie Scott.

 In 1961, Carson, Pirie, Scott constructed an annex south of the building adding 59500 sqft of sales area.